-The RN to BSN program is designed for the associate degree or diploma prepared registered nurse to build on the leadership and management skills introduced in previous nursing programs while expanding the art and science of nursing into the baccalaureate level.
-This program is grounded in a Caring Science Theory to teach theoretical and the evidence-based practice of nursing.
+The RN to BSN program is designed for the associate degree or diploma-prepared registered nurse to build on the leadership and management skills introduced in previous nursing programs while expanding the art and science of nursing into the baccalaureate level.
+This program is grounded in a Caring Science Theory to teach the theoretical and evidence-based practice of nursing.

 State of Tennessee

 Students who are residents of the State of Tennessee MUST complete an additional physical exam and health assessment course as part of their RN-BSN program.
 Tennessee students may opt to transfer an equivalent physical and health assessment course.

 This course introduces the concepts and techniques of basic physical examination and health assessment.
 Emphasis is placed upon interviewing techniques for data collection and health histories, clinical assessment skills, critical analysis, establishing databases and performing physical, psychological and cultural assessments.